Jurassic: Chondrichthyes

 During the Early Jurassic, the shark-like hybodonts, which represented the dominant group of chondrichthyans during the preceding Triassic, were common in both marine and freshwater settings; however, by the Late Jurassic, hybodonts had become minor components of most marine communities, having been largely replaced by modern neoselachians, but remained common in freshwater and restricted marine environments.
 The Neoselachii, which contains all living sharks and rays, radiated beginning in the Early Jurassic.
 The oldest known ray (Batoidea) is Antiquaobatis from the Pliensbachian of Germany.
 Jurassic batoids known from complete remains retain a conservative, guitarfish-like morphology.
-The oldest known Hexanchiformes and carpet sharks (Orectolobiformes) are from the Early Jurassic (Pliensbachian & Toarcian, respectively) of Europe.
-The oldest known members of the Heterodontiformes, the only living member of which is the bullhead shark (Heterodontus), first appeared in the Early Jurassic, with representatives of the living genus appearing during the Late Jurassic.
-The oldest known mackerel sharks (Lamniformes) are from the Middle Jurassic, represented by the genus Palaeocarcharias, which has an orectolobiform-like body but shares key similarities in tooth histology with lamniformes, including the absence of orthodentine.
-The oldest record of angelsharks (Squatiniformes) is Pseudorhina from the Late Jurassic (Oxfordian–Tithonian) of Europe, which already has a bodyform similar to living members of the order.
+The oldest known Hexanchiformes and carpet sharks (Orectolobiformes) are from the Early Jurassic (Pliensbachian and Toarcian, respectively) of Europe.
+The oldest known members of the Heterodontiformes, the only living members of which are the bullhead shark (Heterodontus), first appeared in the Early Jurassic, with representatives of the living genus appearing during the Late Jurassic.
+The oldest record of angelsharks (Squatiniformes) is Pseudorhina from the Late Jurassic (Oxfordian–Tithonian) of Europe, which already has a bodyform similar to members of the only living genus of the order, Squatina.
 The oldest known remains of Carcharhiniformes, the largest order of living sharks, first appear in the late Middle Jurassic (Bathonian) of the western Tethys (England and Morocco).
 Known dental and exceptionally preserved body remains of Jurassic Carchariniformes are similar to those of living catsharks.
 Synechodontiformes, an extinct group of sharks closely related to Neoselachii, were also widespread during the Jurassic.
 The oldest remains of modern chimaeras are from the Early Jurassic of Europe, with members of the living family Callorhinchidae appearing during the Middle Jurassic.
-Unlike living chimaeras, these were found in shallow water settings.
-The closely related Squaloraja and myriacanthoids are also known from the Jurassic of Europe.
+Unlike most living chimaeras, Jurassic chimeras are often found in shallow water environments.
+The closely related myriacanthids and the flattened Squaloraja are also known from the Jurassic of Europe.